Thermal Instability and Multiphase Gas in the Simulated Interstellar Medium with Conduction, Viscosity and Magnetic Fields: Methods

 and adjust $\mu$ for the desired value of the Prandtl number.
 We ensure that the shortest CNM Field length is resolved by at least 3 zones according to the condition suggested by \citet{Koyama2004}; for runs without thermal conduction we ensure at least the CNM cooling length is resolved.
-All runs that enroll (an)isotropic thermal conduction also enroll (an)isotropic viscosity for two main reasons: (1) to ensure numerical convergence of the density and velocity distributions, especially in the evaporation/condensation zones \citep{Choi2012a}; (2) to ensure proper comparison between runs in the saturation phase since it has been established \citep{Koyama2006} that the saturation velocity is set by the balance of evaporation due to thermal conduction and momentum diffusion due to viscosity.
+All runs that enroll thermal conduction also enroll viscosity (for both isotropic and anisotropic cases) for two main reasons: (1) to ensure numerical convergence of the density and velocity distributions, especially in the evaporation/condensation zones \citep{Choi2012a}; (2) to ensure proper comparison between runs in the saturation phase since the saturation velocity is set by the balance of evaporation due to thermal conduction and momentum diffusion due to viscosity \citep{Koyama2006}.

 For MHD runs the magnetic field is initialized at an angle $\theta_0 = 45^{\circ}$ from the $x-$axis.
-In order to ensure numerical convergence when employing anisotropic conduction, an additional small isotropic coefficient is required.
-This smaller isotropic component introduces a Field length perpendicular to the magnetic field lines that must also be resolved to avoid resolution dependent filament thicknesses \citep{Sharma2010}.
+In order to ensure numerical convergence and to limit the growth of certain plasma instabilities when employing anisotropic transport processes, an additional small isotropic coefficient is required.
+The smaller isotropic thermal conduction component introduces a Field length perpendicular to the magnetic field lines that must also be resolved to avoid resolution dependent filament thicknesses \citep{Sharma2010}.
 We adopt the value $\kappa_{\text{iso}} = \num{3.23e3}\,\text{erg s}^{-1}\,\text{cm}^{-1}\,\text{K}^{-1}$ which gives a ratio $\kappa_{\text{ani}}/\kappa_{\text{iso}} \approx 30$.
 This artificially large value for thermal conduction coefficient perpendicular to the field will cause a systematic overestimate of cross-field velocities as well as filament thickness, however reducing this value would make computations extremely restrictive.
-Animations of our simulations are available at \href{https://michaeljennings11.github.io}{https://michaeljennings11.github.io}.